kjosib/bedspread/docs/source/quickstart.rst

 Nice, eh?
 Except...
 What does it even mean?

-    This early in the development game, the answer you get back might not make a lot of sense.
-    Things will get better once the evaluator module is built and working.
-    They'll get quite a bit better still as more features come along.
+    Things will get quite a bit better still as more features come along.

 Or if **Bed Spread** didn't quite understand what you meant, it will point out where it got confused trying to read what you wrote.